MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-start-for-administrators.md

 The external configuration file, \<node-install-path>\appsettings.json defines a number of policies used when deploying and operationalizing web services with Machine Learning Server.
 There is one appsettings.json file on each web node and on each compute node.
 This file contains a wide range of policy configuration options for each node.

 The location of this file depends on the server version, operating system, and the node.
-Learn more in this article: ["Default install paths for compute and web nodes"](configure-find-admin-configuration-file.md).
+Learn more in this article: ["Default installation paths for compute and web nodes"](configure-find-admin-configuration-file.md).

 + On the web node, this configuration file governs authentication, SSL, CORS support, service logging, database connections, token signing, compute node declarations, and more.